apache/camel-spring-boot-examples/sapjcoserver/readme.md

 ```
 ![image-2](readme.assets/Picture2.png)

-put RFC Target System (it is as same as progid configured in application.yaml file) and input parameter
+put RFC Target System (it is ...not... as same as progid configured in application.yaml file) and input parameter
 ![image-3](readme.assets/Picture3.png)

 ### check result and output